jamesb93/FluidChain/README.md

 `git clone` this repo and `cd` to it.

 `FluidChain` is a Python module and so you need to install it to a virtual environment or elsewhere.
-I would recommend just installing it globally with `pip3 install -e FluidChain`
+I would recommend just installing it globally with `pip3 install -e fluidchain`

 ## How?